 An initial guess of all zeros.

-The central purpose of defining this sparse linear system is to provide a rich vehicle for executing a collection of important computational kernels.
+The central purpose of defining this sparse linear system is to provide a rich vehicle for executing a collection of important computational kernels embodied in the preconditioned conjugate gradient method shown in Figure 1.
 However, the benchmark is not about computing a high fidelity solution to this problem.
 In fact iteration counts are fixed in the benchmark code and we do not expect convergence to the solution, regardless of problem size.
 We do use the spectral properties of both the problem and the preconditioned conjugate gradient algorithm as part of software testing.
 See Section 5 for details.

+Example of parameter settings: Suppose that we have compiled HPCG with the default MPI and OpenMP modes enabled.
+Then, assuming a bash Linux terminal window, the following commands from the build/bin directory:

+export OMP_NUM_THREADS=1

+mpiexec –n 96 ./xhpcg 70 80 90

+will result in:

+Global domain dimensions: 280-by-320-by-540

+Number of equations per MPI process: 504,000

+Global number of equations: 48,384,000

+Global number of nonzeros: 1,298,936,872

+Note that changing the value of OMP_NUM_THREADS does not change the problem size or dimensions.
+It only changes how many threads are active within each MPI process.